Skip to main content

 No. Deactivation is permanent.
 If you want to monitor the company again:

-1. Verify the company exists in the registry
+1. Verify the company exists in the register

 2. Create a new monitor using POST /v2/monitors